jundalisay/spblist/content/en/social/economics/alternatives-to-money.md

 However, the commercial system also created problems:

-1. **Inefficiency in running an economy**: Before you can buy bread, you need to have money.
+1. **Inefficiency in running an economy**

+Before you can buy bread, you need to have money.
 To have this money, you need to sell something that you have.
 To sell something, you need to find a market.
 So to buy anything, humans need three steps

-2. **High expense and unproductive labor in financing the economy or supporting money**: The monopoly of money for exchange necessitates an expensive financial system filled with bankers, financiers, tellers, accountants, lawyers, etc. to support it.
+2. **High expense and unproductive labor in financing the economy or supporting money**

+The monopoly of money for exchange necessitates an expensive financial system filled with bankers, financiers, tellers, accountants, lawyers, etc. to support it.
 This adds to the cost of the economy without adding any real value.
 Adam Smith calls these 'unproductive labor' and is the most expensive part of the economy

-3. **Lack of responsiveness, and slow progress**: Since many steps are needed to procure money, there is a lag in responding to supply-and-demand opportunities.
+3. **Lack of responsiveness, and slow progress**

+Since many steps are needed to procure money, there is a lag in responding to supply-and-demand opportunities.
 This results in missed opportunities for addressing the needs of society, or for creating advanced technologies as many promising research projects remain unfunded.
 A lot of deals fail because one party lacks money to complete the transaction.

-4. **Arbitrariness and volatility**: Money allows economic control which can have both good and bad effects.
+4. **Arbitrariness and volatility**

+Money allows economic control which can have both good and bad effects.
 One one hand, it keeps some stability through a central bank as the wholesaler of money.
 However, this same control also creates volatility when that money is hoarded by retailers such as banks and financiers.

 To solve these problems, Adam Smith suggested grains and precious metals as the store of value: